peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-This document describes extensions to the ACME protocol that integrate with OpenID Federation 1.0, allowing an ACME server to issue X.509 Certificates associating a given OpenID Federation Entity to a key included in its Entity Configuration.
+This document describes extensions to the ACME protocol that integrate with OpenID Federation 1.0, allowing an ACME server to issue X.509 Certificates associated with a given OpenID Federation Entity.
 X.509 Certificates can be provided to one or more organizations, without having pre-established any direct relationship or any stipulation of a contract.